 3. Irvignia Gabonesis for Weight Loss?

-Irvignia gabonensis a mango-like fruit which originates in West Africa.
+Irvignia gabonensis a mango-like fruit that originates in West Africa.
 It’s been observed that adiponectin levels increase and leptin levels decrease in response to supplementation with irvingina gabonensis.
 Leptin is a protein hormone that signals satiety so that you no longer feel hungry.
 Why might you want to then take something that lowers your leptin levels to lose weight?
 Obese people tend to have high circulating levels of leptin and may have some degree of leptin resistance much in the same fashion that diabetics have with insulin.

 For irvignia gabonensis there is limited data that suggest supplementing with its seed extract at doses ranging between 150mg /day -350mg /day may help to promote weight loss and fat reduction.
-The authors noted that it appears to be well-tolerated with common side effects including: headache, flatulence, and insomnia.
+The authors noted that it appears to be well-tolerated with common side effects including headache, flatulence, and insomnia.

 Ineffective Weight Loss Supplements:

 From this particular review, they suggested that these were ineffective:

 - Egras AM, Hamilton WR, Lenz TL, Monaghan MS. An evidence-based review of fat modifying supplemental weight loss products.
 J Obes.
 2011;2011. pii: 297315.
 Epub 2010 Aug 10.